CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/10-intro.md

 The handling, exploring, and using of these data to make scientific discoveries poses a challenge that requires the adoption of new approaches in organizing scientific collaboration and using computing and storage resources.
 To this extent scientific gateways and workflows have emerged as a paradigm for researchers to collaborate as well as formalize and structure complex scientific experiments in order to enable and accelerate scientific discoveries and reproducibility (cite VO-compliant workflows and science gateways).

-Furthermore, **add stuff from doc here about data management plans for grants and citing data for publications increasingly becoming the norm.
+Furthermore, funding agencies are more likely requiring data management plans to accompany grant applications while citing data for publications for science reproducibility is becoming the norm.

 Scientific gateways and workflows combine to provide a framework to enable research communities with comuputing resources to orchestrate scientific applications and tools via web-based graphical user interfaces (cite VO-compliant workflows and science gateways).